A Conformation-Centric Generative Foundation Model for Linear Polymer Modeling and Design: Details on Datasets

 \subsection{Polymer Property Dataset}

 While numerous polymer property datasets have been reported, the majority are either not publicly accessible or available only for online querying~\cite{kuenneth2023polybert, otsuka2011polyinfo}.
-In this context, following the latest work~\cite{wang2024mmpolymer}, we also utilize eight polymer property datasets (denoted as Egc, Egb, Eea, Ei, Xc, EPS, Nc, and Eat, respectively) provided in~\cite{zhang2023transferring} as our property datasets.
-In particular, these datasets, derived from density functional theory calculations, encompass a broad spectrum of typical properties and are partitioned with the same five-fold scheme as~\cite{wang2024mmpolymer}, thereby ensuring the reliable assessment of property prediction capability.
+In this context, following the latest work~\cite{wang2024mmpolymer}, we also use eight polymer property datasets (denoted as Egc, Egb, Eea, Ei, Xc, EPS, Nc, and Eat, respectively) provided in\re{~\cite{kuenneth2021polymer}}.
+In particular, these datasets, derived from density functional theory calculations, encompass a broad spectrum of typical properties and are partitioned in line with~\cite{wang2024mmpolymer}, thereby ensuring the reliable assessment of property prediction capability.
 More details about these property datasets are summarized in~\ref{tab: property_dataset}.